 Halifax originally developed mapping of its stormwater system to meet the mapping requirements of the 2003 MS4 Permit.
+That storm system map contained much of the additional infrastructure required under the 2016 MS4 Permit, and Halifax has continued to refine the storm system map to facilitate the identification of key infrastructure, factors influencing proper system operation, and the potential for illicit discharges.
 The existing storm system map is available online at this link: http://vhb.maps.arcgis.com/apps/webappviewer/index.html?id=c1dfedc2a65545c98761d0ca7b70b30f